Messaging Trends: Implications of Goldman Sachs and Banks Buying Perzo

 While all of these are serious drivers, there are other implications that arise to me.
 For one, a group of financial firms forming an alliance around messaging could be a disruptor to enterprise messaging vendors such as Microsoft in addition to Bloomberg and Reuters.
 It could also be a huge disruptor in identity and interoperability.

-So from an identity perspective, a service like this would allow an individual to register an email address (or even a domain name) with a bank, using their on-line banking system.
+From an identity perspective, a service like this would allow an individual to register an email address (or even a domain name) with a bank, using their online banking system.
 That email would then be “registered” with the bank.
 In fact, that registration could be subject to periodic (automated) audits/verification electronically.
 The banks could run a verification service that would allow any individual to check whether an email/domain was registered with that service.
-It could work like a “ping” (dns-like) where someone could “ping” an email address against that verification database before accepting it.
+It could work like a “ping” (DNS-like) where someone could “ping” an email address against that verification database before accepting it.

-To be fair, there have been other moves towards interoperability in the financial industry and in enterprise collaboration across the board.
-For example, in October of 2013 Markit and NextPlane partnered to offer a federation service for the financial industry called Markit Collaboration Services.
+To be fair, there have been other moves toward interoperability in the financial industry and in enterprise collaboration across the board.
+For example, in October of 2013, Markit and NextPlane partnered to offer a federation service for the financial industry called Markit Collaboration Services.
 It is powered by NextPlane’s federation technology.

 It allows communications modalities such as voice, video, IM, presence, and group chat along with others among the members of the service irrespective of the UCC platforms they use.
 There is a directory that validates the identity of contacts for secure messaging.
 Security and policy-based control is enabled in the service.

 Mind you, this service is currently supported by Goldman Sachs, JP Morgan, and Thompson Reuters to name a few.